-Well, it turned out that it is harder than it seems because at work, like at home, passwords rule our lives.
+Well, it turned out that it is harder than it seems because at work and at home, passwords rule our lives.

-And not only you have to come up with these super strong passwords, but passwords expire every three months.
-And the new password must be drastically different from the old one, otherwise the system doesn’t accept it.
+And not only do you have to come up with these super strong passwords, but passwords expire every three months.
+The new password must be drastically different from the old one, otherwise the system won’t accept it.

 This is why we spend an insane amount of time either trying to get a password reset either banging on the keyboard with frustration.

-I could memorize my IDs and passwords at work if I didn’t have an impressive numbers of passwords at home too.
+I could memorize my IDs and passwords at work if I didn’t have an impressive number of passwords at home too.
 I have a PIN code for my debit card, another for my credit card, and two different passwords for online banking.
-Now, when I pay bills online, I also have to input my “personal verification code”, which is just another fancy name for a password.
-Last time I called my cell’s customer service line, I was asked to enter my “personal identification number”.
-“Which one is that”, I asked the customer representative.
+Now, when I pay bills online, I also have to input my “personal verification code,” which is just another fancy name for a password.
+The last time I called my cell’s customer service line, I was asked to enter my “personal identification number.”
+“Which one is that,” I asked the customer representative.
 “Is it my four-digit PIN?”
 “Of course not!
-This is the number you set up the first time you call customer service”.
-“But I’ve never called customer service before”, I pleaded”.
+This is the number you set up the first time you call customer service.”
+“But I’ve never called customer service before,” I pleaded.”
 “Then I will leave a message on your voicemail with your new personal identification number.
 Wait, you DO have your personal code for your voicemail, right?”

 I’m suffering from password overload.
 I know passwords are supposed to help me—after all, they protect my privacy and personal information.
 And there are solutions.
 At home, I have passwords for all the websites I regularly visit, as well as for my blog and my email—but thanks to a smart Firefox plugin, I save them on my personal laptop that no one else uses.
 I guess it’s not great security-wise but it beats writing down all of my passwords, something a lot of people do.

-And in addition to passwords, you sometimes have to decipher captcha and answer a previously set up security question.
+In addition to passwords, you sometimes have to decipher Captcha and answer a previously set-up security question.
 When I was abroad, Yahoo! insisted on making me type the security code displayed each time I logged into my emails.
-My bank required me to set up three security questions with unique answers and randomly prompt them to me when I check my account online.
+My bank required me to set up three security questions with unique answers and randomly prompt them to me when I checked my account online.
 This is annoying.
-I feel like yelling “don’t you recognize me?
+I feel like yelling “Don’t you recognize me?
 This is me, hello!”